More Romantic Stories Page

 the fifteenth.
 Eight months since his death.

-The flower mans was knocking at Mrs. Mason's front
+The flower man was knocking at Mrs. Mason's front

 door.
 He carried a long white and green box and